Research Faculty

 Developmental Biology, Muscle Development, Adult Stem Cells Regulation of cell fates in mammalian embryos.
 Transcriptional regulation and function of skeletal muscle regulatory factors.
 Muscle stem cell function and plasticity, muscle regeneration in injured and diseased muscle, cell biology of heterotopic bone formation in human disease.
 Goldhamer Lab

-Aoife Heaslip Aoife Heaslip, Assistant Professor
+Aoife Heaslip Aoife Heaslip, Associate Professor

 Toxoplasma gondii cell biology and host-pathogen interactions My Lab is focused on understanding the biology of human pathogen Toxoplasma gondii, an obligate intracellular protozoan parasite and the causative agent of Toxoplasmosis.
 Parasite survival and hence disease pathogenesis rely on its ability to secrete proteins from specialized secretory organelles, called the dense granules, into the host.
 We are using a combination of parasite cell biology, live cell imaging and single molecule biophysics to elucidate the molecular mechanisms underlying dense granule transport and secretion.
 By understanding the mechanisms underlying this essential process it is our goal to identify new targets for the development of anti-parasitic drugs.
 Heaslip Lab